aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-docker.md

 10. Run docker-compose: `docker-compose up`. (or `docker compose up` depends on your version)

 Now you have completed setting up your validator node in test mode.
-You can continue to our [community](https://community.aptoslabs.com/) website for registration.
+You can continue to our [Aptos community platform](https://community.aptoslabs.com/) website for registration.
 Additionally, you can also setup a fullnode following the instructions below.

 11. [Optional] Now let's setup Fullnode on a different machine.
 Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of Fullnode machine.
     ```